justmars/lawdata/docs/use/dev.md

-# unsecured db
+# Development Mode

+## db-path

+1. A sqlite database is generated via [corpus-x](https://github.com/justmars/corpus-x)
+2. It can be accessed locally
+3. If not accessed locally, it can be _restored from aws to local_

-## optional: restore database from aws to local root folder
+## Restore db from aws to local

 If database cannot be found in the client device: